 Music used in YouTube videos – but not uploaded by the rightsholder or their affiliates – also earns money through Content ID.
 Content ID will earn on average $0.00087 per stream.

 YouTube Music is the music streaming service associated with and technically alongside and connected to YouTube’s platform.
 It has its own app and website and earns slightly different for music streams than plays on YouTube’s main site videos will garner as its a dedicated music streaming service.

 Plays on YouTube Music will gain on average $0.008.

-TIDAL have long boasted some of the highest streaming rates in the industry with an artist focussed model and more expensive subscriptions for users.
-TIDAL have also recently begun exploring the UCPS model, an alternative to the pro-rata model that some deem to be a fairer way of distributing revenues between artists.
+TIDAL has long boasted some of the highest streaming rates in the industry with an artist focussed model and more expensive subscriptions for users.

-TIDAL pays on average $0.0128 per stream.
+TIDAL pays on average $0.013 per stream.
 TIDAL is remarkable as one of the few streaming services to pay more than 1 cent per stream.
-An artist needs roughly 80 streams to earn a dollar and 80,000 streams to earn $1000.

 Napster are one of – if not the – highest paying music streaming service per play.
 Napster, like TIDAL, are a rarity in that they pay more than a cent per play.
 This is notably surprising if you take into consideration Napster’s storied past as a pirated music platform in the early 2000s.

 Napster pays an average of $0.019 – $0.021 per stream.

 Deezer pay an average of $0.0064 per stream.